stefanhuber/web-complete/src/components/web-complete/readme.md

 ### `getText() => Promise<string>`

-Returns the `text` of selected item
+Returns the `text` of the selected item

 #### Returns